winitzki/scall/tutorial/programming_dhall.md

 Neither can Dhall compare `Double` values or date/time values with each other.
 Comparison functions are only possible for `Bool`, `Integer`, and `Natural` values.

-#### No recursion
+#### No general recursion

 Unlike most other programming languages, Dhall does not support recursive definitions, neither for types nor for values.
-The only recursive type directly supported by Dhall is the built-in type `List` (representing finite sequences).
+The only recursive data structure directly supported by Dhall is the built-in type `List` representing finite sequences.
-The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them (such as `List/map` and so on).
+The only way to write a loop in Dhall is to use the built-in functions `List/fold`, `Natural/fold`, and "fold-like" functions derived from them, such as `List/map` and others.
-Loops written in that way are guaranteed to terminate because the total number of iterations is always fixed in advance.
+Loops written in that way are statically guaranteed to terminate because the total number of iterations is always fixed in advance.

-Unlike other programming languages, Dhall supports no "while" loops, because one cannot statically guarantee termination for loops that repeat for an unknown number of times until some condition holds.
+Unlike other programming languages, Dhall does not support "while" or "until" loops.
+Those loops perform as many iterations as needed to reach a given stopping condition.
+In certain cases, it is not possible to find out in advance whether the stopping condition will ever be reached.
+So, programs that contain "while" or "until" loops are not statically guaranteed to terminate.

-Also, `List` values may be created only if the length of the list is limited in advance.
+A list may be created only if the required length of the list is known in advance.
-It is not possible to create a `List` by adding more and more elements until some condition holds, without setting an upper limit in advance.
+It is not possible to write a program that creates a list by adding more and more elements until some condition is reached, without setting an upper limit in advance.

+Similarly, all text strings are statically limited in length.

-Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions that implement recursive types, recursive functions, and "lazy infinite" data structures.
+Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions that simulate recursive types, recursive functions, and "lazy infinite" data structures.
 Later chapters in this book will show how that can be achieved.

 In practice, this means Dhall programs are limited to working with finite data structures and fold-like iterative functions on them.
+Recursive code can be translated into Dhall only if there is a static termination guarantee.
-Within this limitation, Dhall supports a wide variety of iterative and recursive computations.
+Within these limitations, Dhall supports a wide variety of iterative and recursive computations.

 #### No side effects

 Dhall is a purely functional language with no side effects.
+All values are referentially transparent.
-There are no mutable values, no exceptions, no multithreading, no writing to files, and generally no interaction with any external devices.
+There are no mutable values, no exceptions, no multithreading, no writing to files, no printing, etc.

-A valid Dhall program is a single expression that passes typechecking and is evaluated to a normal form by the Dhall interpreter.
+A valid Dhall program is a single expression that will be evaluated to a normal form by the Dhall interpreter.
 The user may then print the result to the terminal, or convert it to JSON, YAML, and other formats.
 But that happens outside the Dhall program.

 The only feature of Dhall that is in some way similar to a side effect is the "import" feature: a Dhall program can read Dhall values from external resources (files, Web URLs, and environment variables).
-The import feature does one-time, read-only imports, similarly to the way a mathematical function reads its arguments.
+The import feature is limited to one-time, read-only imports, similarly to the way a mathematical function reads its arguments.
+Even though the actual external resource may of course change during evaluation, the Dhall interpreter will ignore those changes.
+A repeated import of the same resource will always give the same Dhall value.
-For instance, it is not possible to write a Dhall program that repeatedly reads a value from an external file and reacts in some way to changes in the file's contents.
+So, it is not possible to write a Dhall program that repeatedly reads a value from an external file and reacts in some way to changes in the file's contents.

 A Dhall program also cannot have a custom behavior reacting to a failure while importing the external resources.
 There is only a simple mechanism providing fall-back alternative imports in case a resource is missing.
 If a resource fails to read despite fall-backs, or fails to typecheck, or fails the integrity check, the Dhall interpreter will not evaluate the program.

-The paths to external resources must be hard-coded; they cannot be computed at run time.
+The paths to external resources must be hard-coded; they are not strings and cannot be computed at run time.
 Most often, the import feature is used to read library modules with known contents that is not expected to change.

 #### Guaranteed termination